 Previously set to launch on Friday, then delayed due to a last minute bug, AMD’s Catalyst 14.1 Beta Drivers are now available for public testing.
 We’ve been told that AMD has been working furiously overnight to get the beta driver ready for release and it seems like they’ve come through – on a Saturday night no less.

 Among the updates is of course the highly anticipated Mantle API (Application Programming Interface), which is a low level API that allows game developers better access to computer hardware based off AMD’s GCN (Graphics Core Next) architecture.
-AMD claims that the next generation API will provide “Performance gain of up [...]
+AMD claims that the next generation API will provide “Performance [...]

 If you saw our post yesterday regarding AMD’s imminent release of Catalyst 14.1 Beta drivers and have been abusing your F5 button all day because of it, we have some bad news.
 AMD found a last bug in some last minute QA testing prior to launching the drivers and as far as I know they’ll be working around the clock to get it out hopefully by next week.
 Rest assured, it’s still coming, but it’ll take slightly longer than anticipated.